qdmezzy/Relay/README.md

 Relay tells you if either one is missing.

 ## Free or paid

 Ollama is the default and it's free.
 Runs on your GPU, nothing leaves the machine, and Relay drops the model out of VRAM when you close it.

-If you want it sharper, paste an Anthropic key on the Engine page instead — a few dollars a month at normal use.
-The key is saved on your machine and never shown again once you save it.
+The free model is fine for short messages and gets vaguer on long ones.
+For something sharper, paste an Anthropic key on the Engine page - about a third of a cent a message, so $10 lasts weeks.
+The key stays on your machine.

 ## Running from source